 Donguri Kyowakoku is a chain of shops dedicated to selling Studio Ghibli merchandise.
 They have almost 40 branches around Japan.
-There are five Tokyo branches waiting to meet all your Ghibli shopping needs.
+There are four Tokyo branches waiting to meet all your Ghibli shopping needs.
 They’re not a cheapo delight, but of course there are bargains to be found.

 - Ikebukuro: Sunshine City Alpa Basement Level 1, Higashi Ikebukuro 3-1, Toshima-ku,

 - Marunouchi: First Avenue Tokyo Station Level B1, Marunouchi 1-9-1, Chiyoda

 - Tachikawa: LUMINE Tachikawa,Level 7, Akebono-cho 2-1-1, Tachikawa-shi